Skip to main content

 Emergency features guide

-Learn which emergency and safety features matter most for elderly users — including SOS buttons, fall detection, and GPS.
+Learn which safety-oriented phone features matter most for elderly users, including help buttons, alerts, and location-related tools.

 Emergency Features Guidechevron_right